israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 In certain times, nesting a template is the easiest and perhaps more readable way to have configurable strings.
 Within a backticked template it is simple to allow inner backticks simply by adding parenthesis ${( )} within the template.

+For instance, if condition a is true: then return this templated literal.

+In ES5:

 ### Comments
 JavaScript has two kinds of comments: single-line comments and multiline comments.